 Getting Over The Past Can Be Difficult

 I made a big mistake and had sex before I was married.
 I have now met the man I want to marry. . . .but he can't get over my past.
 We have been together for a year and a half and are still struggling with it.
 Is there anything we can do?" -Lauren G.

 Lauren’s situation isn’t unique.
 Although it goes both ways, it’s usually men who struggle with their girlfriend or wife’s sexual past more than the reverse.
 The idea of the person they love being intimate with someone else can be very uncomfortable and even threatening for some men.
 It can be overcome, however.

 My Answer:A lot of times things aren't what they seem and this may be such a case.
 It's hard for me to say precisely, but I suspect that there's more to this and that it may not really be about your having had sex before him or marriage.

 It's not that uncommon for men to have a tough time getting over things from the past.
 A guy wrote me a couple of weeks ago and said,

 I love my girlfriend.
 I want to find a way to stop thinking about her past boyfriends."

-Yes, there is something you can do and should do.
-If the reason this is a problem for the both of you isn't fixed before you get married it will most likely only get worse and expand into real troubles in your marriage .
-You should have him speak with a professional counselor who works with men.
+You should ask him to speak with a professional counselor who works with men.
 An expert in men and their relationships can help him drill down to what's really going on and give you both the tools to fix it.